 Feb 2 2019 - 7:30 PM

 We love our klezmer evenings with Yale, Elizabeth Schwartz, and their hot band; this time we’ve got something different from this multifaceted team.
-Yale produced the film “American Socialist,” to spotlight the life and work of Eugene Debs, early labor organizer.
-It’s a culmination of five years of research and production.
-Its inspiration was the use of the word “socialist” as a political epithet, and director Yale Strom wanted to define and contextualize the term.
+They’re serving up an evening of Yiddish and American labor songs, inspired by Yale’s work last year producing the film “American Socialist,” spotlighting the life and work of Eugene Debs, early labor organizer.
+It was a culmination of five years of research and production, prompted by the current use of the word “socialist” as a political epithet.
 Most people in America do not know that the contemporary political movement to address income inequality began over 100 years ago with Eugene Victor Debs.
-This film traces the history of American populism, with the man who inspired progressive ideas – from FDR’s New Deal to Bernie Sanders’ 2016 presidential campaign.
-This is an objective but passionate history of the movement as championed and founded by Eugene Victor Debs, a movement that continues to have an impact on our daily lives today.
+The film traces the history of American populism, with the man who inspired progressive ideas – from FDR’s New Deal to Bernie Sanders’ 2016 presidential campaign.

 Yale Strom (violin, composer, filmmaker, writer, photographer, playwright) is a pioneer among revivalists in conducting extensive field research in Central and Eastern Europe and the Balkans among the Jewish and Roma communities.
 Initially, his work focused primarily on the use and performance of klezmer music among these two groups.
 Gradually, his focus increased to examining all aspects of their culture, from post-World War II to the present.
 From more than 3 decades and 75 such research expeditions, Yale has become the world’s leading ethnographer-artist of klezmer music and history.